 - Remove the pan from the heat and allow the mixture cool for about 5 minutes.

 - Spoon the filling into the pie crust-lined pan.
 Top with the second crust, trim and seal the edges.
 Cut silts in several places to allow for steam to escape.
 Crust mayonnaise over the top crust and sprinkle with sesame seeds, if using.

-- Bake on lower rack for 40-50 minutes or until the crust is dark golden brown (shield the edges if they’re browning too quickly).
+- Bake on lower rack for 40 to 50 minutes or until the crust is dark golden brown (shield the edges if they’re browning too quickly).

 - Let pie stand for 5 minutes before serving.